-Let $\bU$ be the development complex of $\mathcal U$ (cf. \cite[Chapter II.12]{BridsonHaefliger1999}).
+Let $\bU$ be the development complex of $\mathcal U$ (see \cite[Theorem II.12.18]{BridsonHaefliger1999}).
 We now give an alternative description of $\bU$.
 Let $\widetilde K$ be the universal cover of $\whX_1\cup \whX_2$.
 Vertices of $\bU$ are in 1-1 correspondence with lifts of $\whX_{ij}$ in $\widetilde K$ ($1\le i\le 2,1\le j\le 2$).
 These lifts are called \emph{standard subcomplexes} of $\widetilde K$.
 Each vertex of $\bU$ has a well-defined \emph{type}, which is one of $\{\whX_{ij}\}_{1\le i\le 2,1\le j\le 2}$.
 Two vertices of $\bU$ are adjacent in $\bU$ if their associated subcomplexes of $\widetilde K$ have non-empty intersection, and their types correspond to adjacent vertices in $U$.
 Three mutually adjacent vertices of $\bU$ form a triangle, if their associated subcomplexes have non-empty common intersection.
-From this description, we also see that $\bU$ is simply connected, as $\widetilde K$ is simply connected.

 There is a natural action $\pi_1(\whX_1\cup \whX_2)\act \bU$, with the quotient complex being $U$.
-We metrize $U$ such that it is made of two flat right-angled isosceles triangles, with right-angles at the vertices labeled by $\pi_1(\whX_{21})$ and $\pi_1(\whX_{12})$.
+We metrize $U$ such that it is made of two flat right-angled isosceles triangles of equal size, with right-angles at the vertices labeled by $\pi_1(\whX_{21})$ and $\pi_1(\whX_{12})$.
 This pulls back to a piecewise Euclidean metric on $\bU$.